Umamahesh696/Hashira/README.md

-Hashira Placements Assignment - Polynomial Secret Finder Project Overview
+Hashira Placement Assignment - Polynomial Secret Finder Project Overview

 This Java program reads a JSON file containing points from a polynomial and computes the secret constant (c) of the polynomial using Lagrange interpolation.